org-arl/fjage/gateways/js/examples/readme.md

 ## ECMAScript modules

-[example-esm.html](example-esm.html) is a simple html page.
+[example-esm.html](example-esm.html) is a simple HTML page.
 If you have the local web-server running as above, you can access it at [http://localhost:8000/example-esm.html](http://localhost:8000/example-esm.html).
 The response from fjåge Master Container is will be printed in the browser console.

 > Message {__clazz__: "org.arl.fjage.GenericMessage", msgID: "452e851a-69cd-4782-acc4-7c71135333e1", sender: "shell", recipient: "WebGW-", perf: "AGREE", …}

 As in this example web page, the ESM version of fjage.js (dist/esm/fjage.js) can be imported into your script using the `import` statement, as long as the script tag has the `type="module"` attribute.
 This follows the standard ECMAScript modules syntax.

 ## ECMAScript modules (bundle as UMD)

-Prior to running this example, you'll need to ensure that the `bundle.js` is generated using `npx rollup app.js --file bundle.js --format umd` in this directory.
+Before running this example, you'll need to ensure that the `bundle.js` is generated using `npx rollup app.js --file bundle.js --format umd` in this directory.

-[example-bundle.html](example-bundle.html) is a simple html page.
+[example-bundle.html](example-bundle.html) is a simple HTML page.
 If you have the local web-server running as above, you can access it at [http://localhost:8000/example-bundle.html](http://localhost:8000/example-esm.html).
 The response from fjåge Master Container is will be printed in the browser console.

 > Message {__clazz__: "org.arl.fjage.GenericMessage", msgID: "452e851a-69cd-4782-acc4-7c71135333e1", sender: "shell", recipient: "WebGW-", perf: "AGREE", …}

 The ESM version of fjage.js (dist/esm/fjage.js) can also be used to create bundles using some bundling tools like [rollup](https://rollupjs.org).
-We have a example `app.js` which uses the ESM version of fjage.js using the `import` statement.
-This can be bundled with it's dependencies into `bundle.js`.
+We have an example `app.js` which uses the ESM version of fjage.js using the `import` statement.
+This can be bundled with its dependencies into `bundle.js`.
 Running `npx rollup app.js --file bundle.js --format umd` in this directory will do this for you.

 ## UMD

-[example-umd.html](example-umd.html) is a simple html page.
+[example-umd.html](example-umd.html) is a simple HTML page.
 If you have the local web-server running as above, you can access it at [http://localhost:8000/example-esm.html](http://localhost:8000/example-umd.html).
 The response from fjåge Master Container is will be printed in the browser console.

 > Message {__clazz__: "org.arl.fjage.GenericMessage", msgID: "452e851a-69cd-4782-acc4-7c71135333e1", sender: "shell", recipient: "WebGW-", perf: "AGREE", …}

-As in this example web page, fjage.js can be used in your script by having separate script tag to import the UMD version (dist/fjage.min.js).
+As in this example web page, fjage.js can be used in your script by having a separate script tag to import the UMD version (dist/fjage.min.js).
 Once this script is run, all the fjage.js classes ( Performative, AgentID, Message, Gateway, MessageClass, etc) are available to your script under the namespace `fjage`.